Stylish Updates for Every Room

 So an unused front bedroom was turned into a study and office.
 French doors open it up to the living room and make both rooms airier.
 The renovated room includes built-in bookcases and two closets that are used to store coats and games.
 The old bedroom's door to a bath was closed in, providing a more private feel.

 The existing kitchen was expanded by incorporating the breakfast room.
 A farm sink and old stove rescued from an upstairs kitchenette give the space an authentic feel and contrast nicely with the other stainless steel appliances.
 Fortunately, the stove was in working condition and just needed a little steel wool to make it shine.

 The renovation also created room for storage in a stylish built-in butler's pantry, which is convenient to the adjoining dining room.
 "The hall used to end in several doors to various rooms, so we reconfigured the space to make it much more functional," says Tiffany Barcik, the architect who worked with Chris and John on the renovation.
 Now the other downstairs bedroom on the back of the house is a family room that opens up to the kitchen.

 Tiffany and the owners found renovating the cramped rooms upstairs to be the biggest challenge.
 "The layout was really odd," says Tiffany.
 The kitchenette took up a lot of valuable space, and some rooms weren't finished out.
 Chris adds, "It seemed like the upstairs hadn't been used in decades.
 We found newspapers from the 1930s serving as insulation."

 After the renovation, the upstairs is expanded and open.
-A reconfigured landing created two walkways on either side of the stairs for easy access to the master bedroom and other rooms.
-The two enlarged dormers accommodate a bigger master bath and a guest bath.
+A reconfigured landing created two walkways on either side of the stairs for easy access to the primary bedroom and other rooms.
+The two enlarged dormers accommodate a bigger primary bath and a guest bath.

 Unused attic space became a convenient laundry room, allowing the washer and dryer to be brought up from the basement and put near the bedrooms.